Ashrafmugallii/A03/README.md

 3. Commit - A commit is any saved changes made to a file or files.
 Commits allow you to keep track of who made commits and when.
 Commits contain brief messages describing the changes made.

 4. Fetch - When using git locally, you may want to get the most recent changes from the remote repository.
 You may do so using Fetch.
+Fetch allows you to actually review the changes that were made before commiting locally.

 5. Git - Free opensource version control system.
-I

-6. Github -  GitHub is an interface built off Git.
+6. Github -  GitHub is a user interface built off Git.

-7. Merge - Merging allows you to bring your changes into your main branch once you are ready
+7. Merge - Merging allows you to bring your changes from one branch into another branch once you are ready to do so.

-8. Merge Conflict - Merge conflicts occur when hit cannot distinguish which changes to keep and which to discard
+8. Merge Conflict - Merge conflicts occur when Git cannot distinguish which changes to keep and which to discard

 9. Push - Pushing allows you to transfer your local changes to a remote repository.

 10. Pull - Pulling allows you to bring changes from a remote repository and update those changes in your local repository.

-11. Remote - Remote is a command that allows you to manage connections to other repositories.
+11. Remote - A version of your repository that resides on a server.
+Usually Github.com You can sync the local and remote repositories.

 12. Repository - Repositories store all the necessary components of a single project.